cartheur/ideal/README.md

 ## Introduction to developmental cognitive architectures

-In §5.3, we raised the issue of designing agents that can deal with more complex possibilities of interaction.
-We defined three levels of coupling:
+In §5.3, the issue was raised of designing agents that can deal with more complex possibilities of interaction.
+There was defined three levels of coupling:

 1) cognitive coupling,
 2) policy coupling, and,